edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `Publish(data any) error`

-This API pushes data to the Messagebus using configured topic and returns an error if the Messagebus is diabled in configuration
+This API pushes data to the EdgeX MessageBus using configured topic and returns an error if the EdgeX MessageBus is disabled in configuration

 ### PublishWithTopic

 `PublishWithTopic(topic string, data any) error`

-This API pushes data to the Messagebus using a given topic and returns an error if the Messagebus is diabled in configuration
+This API pushes data to the EdgeX MessageBus using a given topic and returns an error if the EdgeX MessageBus is diasbled in configuration